Grace Mouat

 Grace Elizabeth Mouat (born 12 May 1996) is an English musical theatre actress and podcaster.
-She is best known as Dance Captain/Swing in the musical Six, cover Juliet in & Juliet, Ella in Rodgers + Hammerstein's Cinderella (Hope Mill Theatre), Izzy in The Great British Bake Off Musical & Karen Smith, a role she originated in the West End production of Mean Girls.
+She is best known as Dance Captain/Swing in the musical Six, cover Juliet in & Juliet, Ella in Rodgers + Hammerstein's Cinderella (Hope Mill Theatre), Izzy in The Great British Bake Off Musical and Karen Smith, a role she originated in the West End production of Mean Girls.

 Early life and education

 Mouat is from Camberley, Surrey.
 She is half Burmese and was born with a "Mongolian Blue Spot" on her back, a pigmented birth mark most common on people of Asian descent.

 She trained at the Guildford School of Acting, graduating in 2018 with a Bachelor of Arts in Musical Theatre.
 She was cast in Six during her third and final year of drama school.